wp-plugins/ninjafirewall/readme.txt

 * Plugins upload, installation, (de)activation, update, deletion.
 * Themes upload, installation, activation, deletion.
 * WordPress update.

+= Stay protected against the latest WordPress security vulnerabilities =

+To get the most efficient protection, NinjaFirewall can automatically update its security rules daily, twice daily or even hourly.
+Each time a new vulnerability is found in WordPress or one of its plugins/themes, a new set of security rules will be made available to protect your blog immediately.

+Because we respect our users privacy, security rules updates are downloaded from wordpress.org repo only.
+There is no connection to NinTechNet's servers (A.K.A "phoning home") during the update process.

+= IPv6 compatibility =

+IPv6 compatibility is a mandatory feature for a security plugin: if it supports only IPv4, **hackers can easily bypass the plugin by using an IPv6**.
+NinjaFirewall natively supports IPv4 and IPv6 protocols, for both public and private addresses.

+= Multi-site support =

+NinjaFirewall is multi-site compatible.
+It will protect all sites from your network and its configuration interface will be accessible only to the Super Admin from the network main site.

+= Possibility to prepend your own PHP code to the firewall =

+You can prepend your own PHP code to the firewall with the help of an [optional user configuration file](http://ninjafirewall.com/wordpress/htninja/).
+It will be processed **before WordPress and all its plugins are loaded**.
+This is a very powerful feature, and there is almost no limit to what you can do: add your own security rules, manipulated HTTP requests, variables etc.

 = Low Footprint Firewall =